MadLadsMC/ProjectDogma/.github/README.md

-# MODPACK_NAME_WITH_SPACE
+# Dogma

-This is the official repository and issue-tracker for the modpack MODPACK_NAME_WITH_SPACE, for Minecraft 1.16.5
+This is the official repository and issue-tracker for the modpack Dogma, for Minecraft 1.16.5

 ### Table of Contents